Deep-MI/fsqc/README.md

 - skullstrip module

-This module allows for the automated generation cross-sections of the brain that are overlaid with the colored and semi-transparent brainmask. this allows to check the quality of the skullstripping in FreeSurfer.
+This module allows for the automated generation cross-sections of the brain that are overlaid with the colored and semi-transparent brainmask.
+This allows to check the quality of the skullstripping in FreeSurfer.
 The resulting images will be saved to the 'skullstrip' subdirectory that will be created within the output directory.